bgotchall/girlscoutreact2/developerNotes.md

 kind of a rabbit hole getting the calendar integration.
 I do have the example from the old project but it also didnt seem to work well.
 I will put this off for now.  lots of google resources and the NPM helper library: https://www.npmjs.com/package/googleapis#using-api-keys

+4/3:  wait a minute.  why bother with google if I can put stuff into a table?  just provide the editor.

 general thoughts and to-dos:
 * email malia and or kim with feedback, requests etc.  How do cookie booths work?  ask for spreadsheets.  part done.  have lots of spreadsheets in email.  also a member roster, conveniently.